 Reading aloud and sharing stories with your child is one of the most important and enjoyable things you can do together.
 If you’re not sure what or how to start reading with your preschooler, here are some ideas.

 Why reading with your preschooler is important

 You’re getting your child familiar with sounds, words, language and, eventually, the value and joy of books.
-This all builds your child’s early literacy skills and helps her go on to read successfully later in life.
+This all builds your child’s early literacy skills, like the ability to listen to and understand words.
+It also helps her go on to read successfully later in childhood.

 Sharing books with your preschooler